 Gabriel García Márquez once said, “My most important problem was destroying the lines that separate what seems real from what seems fantastic.”
 What is real?
 What is magical?
 Do you often question your dreams or compare them with reality?
 What if you could experience magic in what you perceive to be your “normal” everyday life?
 In this intensive we will explore the convergence of what we know to be real, normal or everyday and what we consider unreal, hallucinatory and down right crazy.
 Our roadmap into this world will take us on imaginative journeys through Argentina, Colombia, Mexico, Italy, Spain and back to the U.S. We will encounter alternative realities, fantastical plot occurrences and frequent transformations of the average and ordinary into the awesome and extraordinary.
 We will take a deep dive into film, art and literature that will challenge our perceptions of reality and the world around us.
 We will question and discuss the many versions of the truth in our global society and why one may imagine an alternative existence.
 Assignments will include viewing and analyzing movies, short readings and artwork.
 We will invite speakers to our class who are experts in the genre of magical realism and will visit a museum in Washington D.C. where students will select and critique a piece of art that portrays elements of Magical Realism.
 Students will have the opportunity to collaborate and design a final project that will demonstrate their understanding of Magical Realism and the coexistence of reality and fiction.

-Students will explore the use of various animal models to study human disease.
+Students will explore the use of various animal models to study ecological impacts and human health.
 The first week will be a “Bio Boot Camp,” teaching students essential biological content and laboratory skills.
-We will be visiting Dr. Kucenas’ lab at U.Va. and view her research on zebrafish.
-The second week will travel to the Marine Biological Laboratory at Woods Hole, Mass., an affiliate of the University of Chicago.
-Students will collect and identify marine specimens, utilize a wide variety of imaging techniques, perform in vitro fertilization on Xenopus frogs, isolate, sequence, and amplify genetic samples, use CRISPR technology to edit genomic sequences, analyze the resulting mutants, and collect and test water samples to determine eutrophication risks.
-Upon our return, students will explore how we can incorporate more opportunities for authentic research into our science curricula.
+We will be visiting Dr. Kucenas’ lab at UVa and view her research on zebrafish.
+The second week we will travel to the Marine Biological Laboratory at Woods Hole, MA, an affiliate of the University of Chicago.
+Students will examine the anatomy of coral and sea anemones, analyze the effects of global warming on the symbiotic relationship between coral and algae, pilot underwater drones to explore aquatic ecosystems, and use microscopy and statistical analysis to convey results.
+Upon our return, students will use their experiences to create more opportunities for authentic research in our own science curricula.

 This intensive seeks to increase appreciation of our local outdoor environment and the rewards that come from time spent outdoors.
 The program weaves together nature writing, local history, outdoor skills, leadership, and environmental stewardship to help students form a new relationship to the natural world.
 The intensive envisions a teacher-student partnership with the goal of student-driven, experiential, and place-based learning.
 In addition to the classroom component, students will hike forty plus miles, plan a camping trip, learn compass and navigation skills, cook for themselves, develop leave-no-trace and expedition behavior skills, and more.
 The outdoor component is essential for testing learned skills and understanding readings provided on campus; immersion is essential for this experience.

-The not-yet-designed sets and sound for the winter musical, Beauty and the Beast, are the blank canvases for this Intensive, in which students will take the lead with designing both for the production.
+The not-yet-designed sets, sounds and lights for the winter musical, Chicago, are the blank canvases for this Intensive, in which students will take the lead with designing and constructing all three for the production.
 Following an in-depth study of the script, the group will first collaborate on designing the sets and set pieces for the musical’s major scenes and will then work on constructing them.
 Students will research the fundamentals of theater set design and then learn and apply the basics of set and set piece construction.
 The goal is to have a complete set design concept and construction timeline in place, as well as initial construction underway.
-Similarly, students interested in theatrical sound design will undertake an analogous process, during which they will study the script and develop a complete sound design plan and then begin to create sound effects and program sound cues.
-Students will research techniques for creating and recording sounds, and then will begin to create the sound cues for the production.
-Potential off-site visits to the LiveArts, the Theater Departments at Shenandoah University, and/or the University of Virginia will provide examples of set and sounds design in practice.
-By the end of the Intensive, set and sound design for the entire production will be completed, with sets and set piece construction underway and sounds in production.
+Similarly, students interested in theatrical sound and lighting design will undertake an analogous process, during which they will study the script and develop a complete sound and lighting design plan and then begin to create sound and lighting effects and program sound cues.
+By the end of the Intensive, set, sound and lighting design for the entire production will be completed, with sets and set piece construction underway and sounds and lights in production.